Tuscarawas County assistance programs.

 - Utility bill help : There are two main components, the Summer Cooling Program (SCP) as well as the Winter Crisis Program (WCP).
 The Winter program provides financial assistance and funding to qualified low income households that are threatened with disconnection of their primary heating source.
 Also, if you have already had your electric and/or gas service disconnected, or have less than a ten day supply of bulk fuel to heat your home (such as propane, coal, fuel oil or wood) you can also receive aid.
 The second option is the Summer Cooling Program (SCP), which was created to provide cooling appliances (such as fans or air conditioners) &/or a minimum payment on an utility or electric bill for low to moderate income applicants.
 The individual needs to have a physician’s written communication stating that someone in the household has a respiratory disease in order to receive aid.

 - Summer assistance - The disabled and families with a member who is 60 years of age or older can get financial assistance during the summer.
 Programs can help pay air conditioning bills, or distribute a free fan to the needy.
-Click here for more details.
+Find more details on colling bill help in Tuscarawas County.

 - Weatherization program : The Home Weatherization Assistance Program helps people reduce their energy and heating bills.
 The program is one of Ohio's Energy Efficiency Programs that is currently available to help low income families and individuals use less energy while increasing the comfort of their homes.
 It is free to qualified applicants.